derHeinz/service_monitor/README.md

 In Consecutive-mode following exporters are available:
 * textfile_consecutive_exporter.py: Exports into a plain configurable text file.
 Main usage is for testing.
 * mqtt_consecutive_exporter.py: Exports to configurable MQTT endpoint.
 Use this to further process data from mqtt.
-* sse_consecutive_exporter.py: Complexer example to export information via server-sent-events.
-It also has a webserver and presents a metro-based ui that displays the conesecutively sent events.
-Use http://localhost:5678 to view the result.
+* sse_consecutive_exporter.py: Present web-page http://localhost:5678 showing and updating information on services.
+Clicking a single service updates it's state immediately.

 ## Why use it?